What is Dialectical Behavior Therapy?

 The goal of DBT therapy focuses on the relationship between the patient and therapist.
 The patient and the therapist cohesively work together to resolve a conflict between change and self-acceptance occurring in the patient.
 The goal of this conflict resolution process should bring about positive changes in the patient.

 Linehan’s DBT therapy also considered validation as a delicate process.
-In DBT therapy, validation combined with a push for evolution inspires more cooperation in patients and far less distress.
+In Dialectical Behavior Therapy, validation combined with a push for evolution inspires more cooperation in patients and far less distress.
 The therapist’s goal is to confirm the patient’s actions so that they can make sense within the patient’s mind.

 When Do Therapists Use DBT?